- We advise you to exercise normal safety precautions in Ireland.

 Civil unrest/political tensions

-You should exercise caution around protests and demonstrations, including those associated with tensions over Northern Ireland, as they may turn violent.
-Instances of civil disorder can rapidly escalate into violence and you should avoid them wherever possible, including through careful monitoring of the media and follow the advice of local authorities.
+You should avoid all protests and demonstrations, including those associated with tensions over Northern Ireland, as they may turn violent.
+Instances of civil disorder can rapidly escalate into violence and you should avoid them wherever possible, including through careful monitoring of the media and following the advice of local authorities.

 Ireland has a low incidence of serious, violent crime.
 However, secluded parks and unlit areas should be avoided.
-Petty crime, including bag snatching, smash and grab from cars and pickpocketing is common, particularly in city centres and areas frequented by tourists.
+Petty crime, including bag snatching, smash and grab from cars and public transport, and pickpocketing is common, particularly in city centres and areas frequented by tourists.
 Car theft is increasing, especially in Dublin, and rental cars are particularly targeted.
 Vehicles should be parked in secure parking lots.
 Credit card fraud and ATM scams are becoming more common.
 If you are suspicious of any items that are stuck to ATMs or look unusual, do not use the machine.

 Money and valuables